-- 1.7 "Activities negatively affecting bio-diversity-sensitive areas" - 1.13 "Board gender diversity" - 1.15.
-"GHG Intensity" - 1.16.
+- 1.13 "Board gender diversity"

+- 1.15.
+"GHG Intensity"

+- 1.16.
 "Investee countries subject to social violations"

 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details: